33ronak/10-bit_DAC-sky130/README.md

 ### 3-bit DAC

-The subcircuits of 2-bit DAC and switch were used for 3-bit DAC; the circuit diagram is as shown below:
+The subcircuits of 2-bit DAC and switch were used for 3-bit DAC, the circuit diagram is as shown below:

 ![3bitDAC](https://github.com/33ronak/10-bit_DAC-sky130/blob/main/IMAGES/Circut%20Diagram(eSim)/3-bit.png?raw=true)